cronical/idpro-bok-tech-arch/tech-arch.md

 ![Access Governance provides oversight and control over access rights implemented in many Local authorization systems and, sometimes, in Shared authorization systems. ](resources/access-governance.png){width="6.268055555555556in" height="5.809027777777778in"}

-#### Control
+## Control

 The controls may also include methods such as procedures and workflows to ensure proper review.
+Typically, a request for access to resources is passed to one or more approvers and an audit trail is created.

 Often deployed to prevent internal fraud is the "segregation of duties" control.
 The control defines groups of access rights that cannot be held by the same person.
 This is best done in a location that has visability to all the implicated access rights, i.e. the IGA system.

-#### Oversight
+## Oversight

 Typically, governance activities review and may modify the data in one or more of the authorization components in order to effect a change in entitlements.
 Often organizations will have formal process to review existing entitlements and may require a responsible party to certify or attest that the entitlements are in good order.
-Additional tools to ensure that IAM policies are effective at enforcing their stated control include internal and external audits as well as analytic reports.
+Additional tools to ensure that IAM policies are effective at enforcing their stated controls include internal and external audits as well as analytic reports.

-### Risk Context
+## Risk Context

 Risk context information can be valuable to improve the security of the relying service.
 Risk can be judged based on information in the request, information about the history of the user, or assertions/evidence from third parties.